Oakland County International Airport: History

 The city of Pontiac purchased 160 acre of land on September 12, 1928, and on November 27 of that year the airport opened.
-It received its dedication the following June and was named Pontiac Airport.
-The Oakland County government bought the airport on February 25, 1967.
+It received its dedication in June 1929 and was named Pontiac Municipal Airport.
+On February 15, 1930, the airport received the first airport rating ever issued by the United States Department of Commerce's Aeronautics Branch (predecessor of the Federal Aviation Administration), receiving the highest possible rating of A-1-A. The Oakland County government bought the airport on February 25, 1967.
 The Oakland County Board of Commissioners gave the airport its current name on March 7, 1996, after L. Brooks Patterson suggested renaming the airport.

 During 2013, Lakeshore Express operated by Pentastar Aviation operated flights from PTK to Chicago-Midway and Pellston on the Saab 340.
+Lakeshore Express flights suspended operations at the airport in April 2014, when the operator, Pentastar Aviation, elected to cease operating the flights.

 During the existence of DaimlerChrysler from 1998 to 2007, the corporation operated a frequent shuttle service from PTK to Stuttgart Airport, near the corporation's headquarters, on an Airbus A319CJ.
-The flight boarded from a Jet bridge that was added to the Pentastar Aviation FBO facility.
-This Jet bridge was also used for sports charters to the Palace of Auburn Hills until being retired in the early 2020s.
+The flight boarded from a jet bridge that was added to the Pentastar Aviation FBO facility.
+This jet bridge was also used for sports charters to the Palace of Auburn Hills until being retired in the early 2020s.

-Lakeshore Express flights suspended operation in April 2014 as operator Pentastar Aviation elected to cease operating the flights.